Senior Lecturer in Journalism and Broadcast Journalism

 How will I be taught on Multimedia Journalism BA (Hons)?

-For this course your taught study will be a combination of lectures, seminars and workshops, both face to face and online through blended learning.
+For this journalism course, your taught study will be a combination of lectures, seminars and workshops, both face to face and online through blended learning.

 Will I have the opportunity to go on study trips?